Tri-Counties Genealogy & History by Joyce M. Tice

 St. Peter & Paul Cemetery Obituaries

 RICHARD L. HAFLETT.
-Age 70, of 914 Sullivan Street, Elmira, New York, passed away on September 16, 2002 at the Chemung County Nursing Facility.
+Age 70, of 914 Sullivan Street, Elmira, New York, died on September 16, 2002 at the Chemung County Nursing Facility.
 He was born on October 31, 1931 in Williamsport, PA to the late James and Edna (Ruth) Haflett.
 Richard was recently predeceased by his wife Marie A. (Brusso) in April of 2001.
 Survivors include his daughters, Diane and Reed Hartford of Elmira, Carol and Charles Henry Lewis of Elmira and Mary Ann and Richard J. Biery of Sayre, PA; brother, James Haflett of Greeley, CO; sister, Nancy J. Haflett of Horseheads; 5 grandchildren and 2 great grandchildren.
 Family and friends are invited to call on Wednesday, September 18th from 3 to 6 PM at the James D. Barrett Funeral Home.
 Funeral services will follow at 6 PM with Reverend Patrick Connor officiating.
 Interment will take place at Sts.
 Peter & Paul Cemetery at the convenience of the family. –Elmira Star Gazette.

 HALL Herbert L. "Skip"